Last Updated on by Editor

 “Silicon Valley,” near San Francisco in the United States, is where the headquarters for the biggest tech companies in the world are located.
 Google, Apple, Facebook, Oracle, Intel, Cisco, Netflix, etc…all of them have headquarters in this area.

 The “Valley” isn’t exactly a city, but it’s made up of various small cities located between San Francisco and San Jose, California.
+In fact, the region is quite famous for its easy day trips from San Francisco.

 Some of these small, famous cities in Silicon Valley include: